tokakhaled/ViolenceDetectionProject/README.md

 6. **User-Friendly Interface**: A Flutter-based UI allows users to interact with the system, view live stream analysis, query results, and generated reports.

 This project provides a powerful system for detecting and analyzing violence in video streams, combining advanced machine learning models with a robust storage and interaction framework.

+The Video of the project will be found in https://drive.google.com/file/d/1SSAZ-oZBoTOWnsnwi2Oryh6x2nnQ6wha/view